tylerdiaz/Heisenberg/README.md

 Project Heisenberg is a decentralized identity management system built atop a permissioned Ethereum consortium network.
 The goal of this project is to completely eliminate the risk associated with pharmacuetical script fraud.

-By creating a decentralized smart-contract standard that defines the method for ownership and transferribility of a perscription we have removed an array of problems associated with .
+By creating a decentralized smart-contract standard that defines the method for ownership and transferribility of a pharmacuetical script we have removed an array of inefficiencies:
   1. The possibility of counterfit/forged perscriptions is eliminated
   2. An immutable record of the movement, quantity, identity, etc. of perscriptions is created
   3. The possibilty for regulatory insight into the quantity, concentration, movement, etc. of drugs is enabled